Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 A simple-looking set of short summer gloves from Oxford.

-As part of their Heritage range, Oxford has opted for a classic, perforated style reminiscent of our old pal, Steve McQueen.
+Oxford has opted for a classic, perforated style reminiscent of our old pal, Steve McQueen, as part of their Heritage range.

 And though they look like something from 40 years ago, they pack CE certified knuckle protection and protective finger joint inserts.
 The palm is also wrapped with an extra layer for safety in a fall.